Cwantic/Documentation/Design/Modification.md

 ### 8.2 Change direction

-Select an element and set the new direction (DX, DY, DZ) :
+Select an element and set the new length vector (DX, DY, DZ) :

 ![Image](../Images/Modification21.jpg)